IBM/maximo-labs/MkDocs/contribute/docs/create_new.md

 The `release_notes.md` file contains a list of the Contributors to this lab as well as the Change Information.

-Select and open the `release_notes.md` file located in the `docs` folder of you new lab.
+Select and open the `release_notes.md` file located in the `docs` folder of your new lab.
 Edit the file and make sure to change it so it's suitable for your new lab
 ![Edit about.md](img/edit_release_notes_1.png)

 Which could look like this